Xentro/Substance-Painter---Giants-Engine/img/Readme.txt

 4. Not much to explain about it.
    Dirt and Wear amount is shown when "Show X" is checked.

+5. When creating an new layer you want to make sure to toggle the maps you want this layer to affect after its been created, all will be selected by default.

-5. Select "Giants Engine 9 ..." in Output template and press "Export"
+6. Select "Giants Engine 9 ..." in Output template and press "Export"